freenas/freenas7/misc/readme.txt

 - Replace PHP 4 by PHP 5 (preparing rewriting the code with objects)
 - Replace mini_httpd by lighttpd (preparing adding WebDAV)
 - Upgrade samba 3.0.22 to samba 3.0.23 (ERROR to fix: WHERE is pam_winbind.so ??)
-- CIFS: added recycle bin capabilities
+- CIFS: added recycle bin capabilities, force guest mode
 - RSYNCD: added motd and maximum connexions options
-- FTP : re-added passive ip adress and nat mode, permit to enable FXP
+- FTP : re-added passive ip adress and NAT mode, permit to enable FXP
-- Rewrite the NIC speed/duplex script configuration (Trying to resolve the bug number 1519939) Niel Endres Patchs:
+- Rewrite the NIC speed/duplex script configuration (Trying to resolve the bug number 1519939)
-- Added capability to use a config file stored on FAT partition
+- Added capability to use a config file stored on FAT partition.
+Thanks to Niel Endres.
-- Added NIC name be configured with "auto" for using the first NIC found
+- Added NIC name be configured with "auto" for using the first NIC found.
+Thanks to Niel Endres.

 FreeNAS 0.671:
 - gvinum bug fix: fix raid deletion , add config file conversion